FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 </Note>

-Similarly, you can use `allPricesForSale`, which is almost the same as `priceForSale`, but returns all prices for the sale of the entity.
-This makes sense if an entity has either `FIRST_OCCURENCE` or `SUM` inner record handling with prices for multiple referenced entities grouped by the `innerRecordId`.
-In the case of the `priceForSale` field, only the lowest price for sale would be returned, but this may not be sufficient if you want to display more complex pricing for the entity.
+Similarly, you can use `allPricesForSale`, which is almost the same as `priceForSale`, but returns all prices for sale of the entity grouped by the `innerRecordId`.
+This usually only makes sense for master products with variants (i.e. `FIRST_OCCURENCE` inner record handling) where the master product has prices for all of its variants, where you may want to know (and display) prices for sale for each variant (or some kind of range).
+For the `NONE` inner record handling, this will always return at most the actual single price for sale.
+For the `SUM` inner record handling, this will return prices for sale for each `innerRecordId` in the same way as for the `FIRST_OCCURNCE`, but the use cases are limited.

-You can use the `allPricesForSale` field to get all these prices and display more complex information.
-You can also use the simpler `multiplePricesForSaleAvailable` field to simply check if there are multiple prices for sale available or just one without fetching the actual price objects.
+The returned list of prices is sorted by the price value from the lowest to the highest depending on the [`priceType`](../requirements/price.md#price-type) constraint used.

+There is also the simpler `multiplePricesForSaleAvailable` field, which returns a boolean indicating whether there are multiple _unique_ prices for sale.
+It is important to note that it doesn't simply return the count of `allPricesForSale`.
+Instead, it uses the [`priceType`](../requirements/price.md#price-type) constraint to determine the uniqueness of each price value.
+This means that even if there are, say, 3 prices for sale, but they all have the same value, this field will return `false` (as opposed to `allPricesForSale`, which would return all prices).
+This is especially useful for the UI to determine whether to display a price range or just a single price without having to fetch all prices for sale.

 <SourceCodeTabs langSpecificTabOnly>